PurdueAF/purdue-af/docs/source/doc-interface.rst

      if there are any packages missing.

 * Analysis code written in Python can be accelerated via parallelization.
-We recommend using :doc:`Dask <doc-dask>` for parallelization and distributed computing.
+We recommend using :doc:`Dask <guide-dask>` for parallelization and distributed computing.
-  For scaling out to multiple computing nodes, consider using :doc:`Dask Gateway <doc-dask-gateway>`.
+  For scaling out to multiple computing nodes, consider using :doc:`Dask Gateway <guide-dask-gateway>`.

 ROOT
 -------